DevExpress-Examples/winforms-grid-calculate-custom-summary-based-on-other-summary-values/Readme.md

 # WinForms Data Grid - How to calculate a total summary based on other columns' summary values

-The [GridView.CustomSummaryCalculate](https://docs.devexpress.com/WindowsForms/DevExpress.XtraGrid.Views.Grid.GridView.CustomSummaryCalculate) event does not allow you to obtaina total summaries calculated against another columns.
-This example handles the [GridView.CustomDrawFooterCell](https://docs.devexpress.com/WindowsForms/DevExpress.XtraGrid.Views.Grid.GridView.CustomDrawFooterCell) and [GridView.CustomDrawGroupRowFooterCell](https://docs.devexpress.com/WindowsForms/DevExpress.XtraGrid.Views.Grid.GridView.CustomDrawRowFooterCell) events to calculate total summary values based on other column's total summaries and display custom summaries within footer and group footer cells.
+The [GridView.CustomSummaryCalculate](https://docs.devexpress.com/WindowsForms/DevExpress.XtraGrid.Views.Grid.GridView.CustomSummaryCalculate) event does not allow you to obtain total summaries calculated against other columns.
+This example handles the [GridView.CustomDrawFooterCell](https://docs.devexpress.com/WindowsForms/DevExpress.XtraGrid.Views.Grid.GridView.CustomDrawFooterCell) and [GridView.CustomDrawGroupRowFooterCell](https://docs.devexpress.com/WindowsForms/DevExpress.XtraGrid.Views.Grid.GridView.CustomDrawRowFooterCell) events to calculate total summary values based on other columns' total summaries and display custom summaries within footer and group footer cells.

 ## Files to Review